When I Am Among the Trees

 Follow me for more goodness.

-When I look back at my week I can say with certainty that it was a rollercoaster of emotions and experiences, and it was also a week of ordinary moments in everyday life that can either be celebrated or denied.
+When I look back at my week I can say with certainty that it was a rollercoaster of emotions and experiences.
+It was also a week of ordinary moments in everyday life that can either be celebrated or denied.
 I had beautiful work, a profound experience with a dying woman, a pretty disappointing doctor’s appointment, amazing workouts, playing in my garden, driving over 750 miles for work, celebrating my sweet granddaughter’s birthday, and quiet moments on the patio.

 A Gratitude Practice